Nova East Star Party

 In the past, Nova East has hosted the annual award ceremony for the RASC Halifax Centre Astrophotography contest.
 This year, the winners of the 3 contest categories and the People's Choice Award will be announced at the Centre's Annual General Meeting (AGM) as well as the People's Choice Award.
 This weekend will be a great opportunity to work on your submissions!

 Because of health and safety concerns, members will not be offering views through their telescopes to the public this year.
 We will be notifying registrants and Park staff should this change.
-However, the public are welcomed to join Chris Young for his Sky Tour & Lore and Tony Schellinck for his binocular RASC Novice Observing Program (please Bring Your Own Binoculars).

 For information about facilities at Smiley's Provincial Park and nearby hotels and amenities, visit Accommodations.